amolk/AGI-experiments/README.md

 # Various experiments related to AGI

+How would we build an AGI agent?
+Fundamentally there are two approaches.
+- Bottom-Up approachs would bring together models, algorithms, modules with specific capabilities and attempt to put those together in a composite AGI system.
+- On the other hand, top-Down approaches attempt to build the simplest and least capable AGI agent first and then iterate to add capabilities.

+I am interested in investigating Top-Down approaches to AGI.

+How would we describe such a "minimal" AGI system?
+What capabilities would it have?
+How would we recognize it as an AGI?
+Would there be a single fundamental algorithm?
+What properties should such algorithm have?
+How would that algorithm produce an agent that exhibits representation learning and reinforcement learning?

+I have been exploring these questions for a while now.
+This repository contains some of the investigations.

 A few interesting notebooks -
 - Representing values as histogram [obviates the need for precision weighting](https://github.com/amolk/AGI-experiments/blob/master/Free%20Energy%20Minimization%20Framework/12/13.ipynb).
 - Can we learn latent variable probability distributions directly?
 This notebook explores the [Quantized Distribution Auto Encoder](https://github.com/amolk/AGI-experiments/blob/master/QDL%20-%20Quantized%20Distribution%20Learning/04.ipynb) approach.